cloudflare/cloudflare-docs/content/waf/managed-rules/reference/owasp-core-ruleset.md

 ![Event log for example incoming request mitigated by the WAF's OWASP Core Ruleset](/images/waf/owasp-example-event-log.png)

-In the activity log, the rule associated with all requests mitigated by the Cloudflare OWASP Core Ruleset is the last rule in the ruleset: `949110: Inbound Anomaly Score Exceeded`, with rule ID `6179ae15870a4bb7b2d480d4843b323c`.
+In the activity log, the rule associated with requests mitigated by the Cloudflare OWASP Core Ruleset is the last rule in this managed ruleset: `949110: Inbound Anomaly Score Exceeded`, with rule ID `6179ae15870a4bb7b2d480d4843b323c`.
 To get the scores of individual rules contributing to the final request threat score, expand **Additional logs** in the event details.

 {{</example>}}